- Free Consultation: 866-966-5240 Tap Here To Call Us

 - Spending four or more hours per day on social media platforms

-- Checking social media immediately upon waking and before going to sleep
+- Checking social media immediately upon waking and before sleep

 - Feeling panicked, anxious, or irritable when unable to access social media

-- Losing interest in hobbies, in-person relationships, or activities that were once enjoyable
+- Losing interest in hobbies, in-person relationships, or previously enjoyed activities

-- Lying about or hiding the extent of social media use from parents or teachers
+- Hiding or lying about the extent of social media use

-- Continuing to use social media despite negative consequences to school performance, relationships, or sleep
+- Continuing use despite negative consequences to school performance, relationships, or sleep

 Mental Health and Physical Signs